RasaHQ/rasa-workshop-pydata-berlin/README.md

 # PyData Berlin - Building conversational AI with the Rasa stack

 This repo contains the code for my workshop at PyData Berlin 2018.
+You can find the slides of my talk [here](https://www.slideshare.net/JustinaPetraityt/deprecating-the-state-machine-building-conversational-ai-with-the-rasa-stack).

 ## Installation